hazelcast/hazelcast-jet/site/docs/sql/file-connector.md

 `glob` is a pattern to filter the files in the specified directory.
 The default value is '*', matching all files.

+## Using a Sample to List Columns

+If you omit a file list from the `CREATE MAPPING` command, Jet will read a sample file and try to determine column names and types from it.
+In some cases you can use a different type if you specify the columns explicitly.
+For example, the CSV format uses `VARCHAR` for all fields - if you specify `DATE` manually, the behavior would be as if `CAST(column AS DATE)` was used, using the same rules for conversion from `VARCHAR` to `DATE`.

+Also if you don't specify the columns, the directory needs to be available at the time you execute the `CREATE MAPPING` and it must not be empty.
+In case of local files, every cluster member must have some file, otherwise an empty directory is OK.

 ## Serialization options

 `format` defines the serialization used to read the files.
 We assume all